 Students who have disabilities are requested to voluntarily contact the Office of Students with Disabilities located in A-104.
 Students must identify themselves and provide appropriate documentation which will be used to determine eligibility for reasonable accommodations.
 Documentation should be provided by a medical doctor, a psychologist or by other licensed or certified specialists recognized to treat the specific disability.
 Official documentation information can be no more than two years old.
 To ensure timely accommodations, students should request services prior to the beginning of classes for each semester.
-Accommodations, such as note takers, tutors, interpreters, extended testing time, and individualized preregistration assistance are available.
-Specialized equipment such as cassette recorders, "Books on Tape", and wheelchair desks are also available.
+Accommodations, such as note takers, tutors, interpreters, extended testing time, and individualized pre-registration assistance are available.
+Specialized equipment such as digital voice, audio books, and wheelchair desks are also available.